Let's celebrate Breastfeeding Awareness Month with a story from the Abilitee family!

-Saba is the mother of Ori, a one-year-old who loves to explore outside, read books, eat all the time, and cause a general ruckus.
-She shares a personal account as a new mom and her experience breastfeeding, as well as the adaptive clothing solution she found to help with some of the challenges.
+Saba is the COO of Abilitee Adaptive Wear and mother of Ori, a one-year-old who loves to explore outside, read books, eat all the time, and cause a general ruckus.
+She shares a personal account as a new mom breastfeeding, as well as the adaptive clothing solution that helped with some of the challenges.

 As a first time mom, there were lots of challenges that I expected, but one I didn’t anticipate was breastfeeding.
 Although I took the classes, read the books, and watched the videos online, I still wasn’t prepared for how hard it would be.
 Aside from the challenge of getting the correct latch and finding a comfortable feeding position for my son and me, there was a big mental hurdle that I had to overcome.